3 Days in Vienna, City of Dreams

 Free guided walking tour

-A free guided walking tour is a perfect way to get to know a city and we especially enjoyed this one!
-Our guide Wolfgang really knew his stuff!
-He was very funny and we had the best time exploring Vienna’s top attractions with him and the group.
+A free guided walking tour is a perfect way to get to know a city, and we especially enjoyed this one!
+Our guide, Wolfgang, really knew his stuff!
+He was hilarious.
+We had the best time exploring Vienna’s top attractions together with him and the group.

 Practical information:

-• The tour starts in front of The Albertina at 2 PM.
-(There is also a tour at 10 AM)
+- The tour starts in front of The Albertina at 2 PM

-• The tour is free but it is normal to tip the guide after the tour.
+- The tour is free, but it’s normal to tip the guide after the tour.
 You are free to give what you like.

-If you would rather discover the city on your own than go for it!
+If you would rather discover the city on your own, go for it!
 The next stops on this Vienna itinerary are all very close to each other.
-With the guide you get a bit of historical information and some fun facts about Vienna and life in the city at the time of Mozart, Freud and the reign of the Habsburgs.
-You don’t have the time to visit the inside of any of these stops.
+With the guide, you get a bit of historical information and some fun facts about Vienna and life in the city at the time of Mozart, Freud and the reign of the Habsburgs.
+You don’t have the time to visit the inside of these stops.
 So if you want to do that, go on your own.

 Address: Albertinaplatz 1, 1010 Wien